 The seventeenth grand challenger, Kendra Flores-Carter, is graduating this week from the UT College of Social Work Doctor of Social Work (DSW) program.
 Her capstone chair is Phyllis Thompson.
 The title of her Capstone paper is "Black Women's Knowledge of Postpartum Depression and their Attitudes towards Seeking Mental Health Services."
 The DSW in Clinical Practice and Leadership is an online degree that is an intensive accelerated program geared toward working professionals.
 So, while she earned her doctorate, Flores-Carter continued to work and excel in her field as a Clinical Social Worker at Arrowhead Regional Medical Center (ARMC).

-Flores-Carter was recently nominated for the 2017 Molina Community Champions Award for her work on Maternal Mental Health within the hospital and the community.
+Ms. Flores-Carter was recently nominated for the 2017 Molina Community Champions Award for her work on Maternal Mental Health within the hospital and the community.

-Flores-Carter was presented with the second annual Golden Ida M. Cannon award by the ARMC Clinical Social Work Department for embodying all the core values of the social work profession on a daily basis.
+Ms. Flores-Carter was presented with the second annual Golden Ida M. Cannon award by the ARMC Clinical Social Work Department for embodying all the core values of the social work profession on a daily basis.
 This award is particularly notable because recipients are nominated by their co-workers and colleagues.

-"An Examination of Black Women's Knowledge of Postpartum Depression and their Attitudes towards Seeking Mental Health Services" was recently accepted as a poster presentation at the Arrowhead Regional Medical Center 12th Annual Research Day.
-She commented, "I think it's important for other students to see that they can make significant differences in their organizations and for their patients.
+An Examination of Black Women's Knowledge of Postpartum Depression and their Attitudes towards Seeking Mental Health Services was recently accepted as a poster presentation at the Arrowhead Regional Medical Center 12th Annual Research Day.
+Flores-Carter commented, "I think it's important for other students to see that they can make significant differences in their organizations and for their patients.
 But I am glad that I can now say I'm a proud Alumni of the University of Tennessee College of Social Work."

-Kendra Flores-Carter is among our newest alums, but her work is already making a difference in accomplishing the Social Work Grand Challenge #1 - Ensuring healthy development for all youth.
+Ms. Flores-Carter is among our newest alums, but her work is already making a difference in accomplishing the Social Work Grand Challenge #1 - Ensuring healthy development for all youth.

 The sixteenth honoree, Hilary Hamlin, earned her MSSW from the University of Tennessee College of Social Work.
 She also has a Master in Public Administration from The Kennedy School of Government at Harvard University.
 She has a strong clinical background and over 40 years of experience working in behavioral health at both the local community and state/national levels.
 She has experience overseeing all aspects of Information Technology systems' transformation helping organizations to select and implement Electronic Health Records systems in the behavioral health field.

 Social Work in today's world needs leaders who understand the need to keep data, using efficient systems that are integrated with service processes.
-Hamlin fulfills Grand Challenge for Social Work #8 to Harness Technology for Social Good.
+Ms. Hamlin fulfills Grand Challenge for Social Work #8 to Harness Technology for Social Good.
 For example, recently she helped the Alabama Department of Mental Health procure and implement a system that allowed the Substance Abuse and Developmental Disabilities Divisions to manage client data automatically and provide better treatment strategies and enhanced outcomes.